Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CONTRIBUTING.md

 # Contributing

-NOTE: ALL OF THESE RULES ARE SUBJECT TO CHANGE!
+NOTE: ALL OF THESE RULES AND CONDITIONS ARE SUBJECT TO CHANGE!

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When attempting to contribute to this repository, please first discuss the change or changes that you wish to make via issue, email, slack, or any other method with the owners of this repository before making a change.

-Please note we have a strict Code Of Conduct, please follow it in all your interactions with the project.
+NOTE: We have a strict Code Of Conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+(This Is Very Important!)

 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations, container parameters, and bugfixes.

 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).

 4. Update The Change Log With A Breif Description Of What Has Been Changed In This Version.
+NOTE: THE CHANGELOG IS ALREADY IN THE REPO, FOLLOW THE PATTERN THAT WE HAVE GOING!

-5. You may merge the Pull Request in once you have the sign-off by me (Larson Carter), or if you do not have permission to do that, you may request for me to do it for you.
+5. You may merge the Pull Request, or in certain cases mutiple Pull Request, once you have the sign-off by me (Larson Carter), or if you do not have a way to do so, create an single issue and I will be notified.

 ## Code of Conduct

 ### Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an very well open and welcoming environment, we as contributors, maintainersm and users, pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of any conditon.

 ### Our Standards